trexjacket/trexjacket/docs_src/README.rst

 Installation
 ------------

-To get started building with |ProductName|, add the ``Tableau Extension (Service-Based)`` dependency to your app and import it into your Anvil code using:
+1. Add the following third part dependency token: ``7NA5SUPERPMMYP3A``.

+2. Import it into your app using:

 .. code-block:: python